JimmyCHWang/m-league-linechart/README.md

 ## Overview

-This project is a single page web application to simulate M-league[^1] style line chart for results.
+This project is a single page web application to simulate M-league[^1] style line chart results.

 [^1]: M-league: A Mahjong TV series distributed by Abema.tv.
 32 Japanese Mahjong professionals were divided into 8 teams and play a tournament league.